 Best Sources of Calcium Supplements and Calcium

-The best sources of calcium come from organic types of calcium like raw goat milk.
+The best sources of calcium come from organic types of calcium like raw goat milk and goat cheese.
 And the best calcium supplements are often chelated calcium.

 Chelated calcium is

 bound to organic salts or amino acids which act as a carrier into your system.
 And calcium orotate which is a chelated calcium supplement seems to have one of the highest absorption rates.

 There are also certain types of calcium that you should stay away from or use cautiously.
 These types of calcium are known as inorganic and are of very low quality.

 The best sources of calcium will be organic and are almost always better from the bio-available sources like high quality raw dairy foods.

 Best Sources of Calcium

 Raw Sheep Milk - approx. 473 mg of calcium per 1 cup serving - approx. 328 mg. of calcium per 1 cup serving

 Raw Goat Milk